EndeavourOS-Community-Editions/openbox/README.md

 ## Maintained to fix for changes and issues only by joekamprad (killajoe)
->> checked afixed and tested 10/27/25 by joekamprad (working properly to use on ISO and manually)
+>> checked fixed and tested 10/27/25 by joekamprad (working properly to use on ISO and manually)

 >> checked and fixed package repo changes by joekamprad 27 June 2025 (working properly again)